 313. Nuclear Weapons, Power and Waste Disposal.
 (S) (NSP)

 Development of nuclear technology, beginning with the atomic bomb efforts of WW II.
 The course deals first with the technology itself, as well as with the ways in which it was embedded in and drove American and international politics, including the arms race and the Cold War.
 Includes postwar development of civilian nuclear power reactors, creation of the Atomic Energy Commission and the national debate over nuclear power and waste disposal methods.
 Same as ENE 313.

 315. Health Risks in the Environment.

 Known and emerging environmental hazards represent significant public health risks to vulnerable populations.
 Case studies include lead, tobacco, asthma, nutrition, and endocrine-disrupting compounds as well as common airborne and waterborne chemical and biological pollutants.
 The course develops an understanding of acute, chronic and cumulative health risks that result from short-term and long-term environmental exposures.
 Important epidemiological, demographic and environmental justice parameters are incorporated into students’ projects that focus on at-risk groups, such as children, the elderly and immuno-compromised individuals.
 Same as ENE 315.

 The goals, methods, assumptions and limitations of natural science.
 Special attention will be paid to the philosophy of psychology, cognitive science and evolutionary biology.
 Prerequisite: one prior course in philosophy, or permission of the instructor.
 Same as PHI/SPM 337.

 352. Lead Poisoning and Asthma in Urban Lancaster.
 (S)

 Students learn about the epidemiology of asthma and lead poisoning, the pathways of exposure, and methods for community outreach and education.
 As it is a Community-Based Learning (CBL) course, students will work in service to the local community by collaborating with local school teachers and students in lessons that apply environmental research relating to lead poisoning and asthma in their homes and neighborhoods.
 They also take soil samples from locations in Lancaster and test their lead levels.
 Same as ENE/PBH 352.

-362. The End of Nature: Literature of the Anthropocene (H)
+362. End of Nature?: Contemporary Anthropocene Literature (H)